xuenanmi/LassoPeptide_Folding/README.md

 ### FeatureCalculation_and_MSM

 Contains scripts to:
-- Featurize MD trajectory data using all pair-wise residue-residue distances <br>
+- Featurize MD trajectory data using all pair-wise residue-resid
+- Construct and validate Markov State Models for each lasso peptideue distances <br>
-  &#9675; **Featurization Script**: `feature_calculation.py`, calculate all pair-wise residue-resiude distance of all trajectory data
+◦ **Featurization Script**: `feature_calculation.py`, calculate all pair-wise residue-residue distances of all trajectory data

 - Construct and validate Markov State Models for each lasso peptide

 ### Thermodynamics_Kinetics